allanRoberto/caferacerpneus/wordpress/wp-content/plugins/fg-magento-to-woocommerce/README.txt

 * other can be translated

 == Changelog ==

+= 2.4.0 =
+* Fixed: CMS pages from all languages were imported
+* Fixed: Notice: Undefined index: name
+* Tweak: Refactor some functions to allow multilingual import by the WPML addon

+= 2.3.0 =
+* Fixed: PHP Notice: Object of class WP_Error could not be converted to int
+* Fixed: Notice: Undefined index: url_key

+= 2.2.0 =
+* New: Import the product featured images

 = 2.1.0 =
 * Fixed: Display an error message when the process hangs